DavisQBio/semester-biology/readings/R-03-dplyr.md

 What if you want to select and filter at the same time?
 There are three ways to do this: use intermediate steps, nested functions, or pipes.

-With intermediate steps, you create a temporary data frame and use that as input to the next function, like this:
+With *intermediate steps*, you create a temporary data frame and use that as input to the next function, like this:

 ``` {.r}
 surveys2 <- filter(surveys, weight < 5)